afnansyed/TV-show-navigator/backend/api-structure.md

 - startYearEnd : NUMBER : Optional : Range:Any number in range 1927-2029.
 Filters shows that that started at or before this year.
 There are ~22k shows that have 0 for this field
 - startYearStart : NUMBER : Optional : See startYearEnd
 - limit : NUMBER : Optional : Limits number of rows returned from database.
 DEFAULT is 20
+### Output
+An array of JSONs for each row returned.
+JSONs contain:
+- avgRating: JSON
+  - Float64: NUMBER (0 if NULL)
+  - Valid: BOOL (false if NULL, true otherwise)
+- endYear: INT
+- genres: STRING
+- isAdult: INT (1 is yes, 0 if no)
+- originalTitle: STRING (identical to "title" in most cases)
+- primaryTitle: STRING
+- runtimeMinutes: INT
+- startYear: INT
+- tconst: STRING (unique identifier for show)
+- title: STRING
+- votes: JSON
+  - Int32: INT (0 if NULL)
+  - Valid: BOOL (false if NULL, true otherwise)
 ## /shows/:id
 ## /shows/count
 ## /ratings/best